Where was The Trouble with Maggie Cole filmed? - TheNewsTrace

 The drama was filmed in South Devon and Cornwall.

-The tiny little village of Noss Mayo was used as one of many principal areas for the fictional Thurlbury.
+The tiny little village of Noss Mayo was used as one of many principal places for the fictional Thurlbury.
 Noss Mayo is positioned in South West Devon, about six miles from Plymouth, and it’s near Newton Creek – an arm of the estuary of the River Yealm.
-Throughout the water is the village of Newton Ferrers, which you’ll be able to see on-screen within the TV drama.
+Throughout the water is the village of Newton Ferrers, which you’ll see on-screen within the TV drama.

-Daybreak French, who lives in Cornwall, additionally revealed a few of the different areas.
+Daybreak French, who lives in Cornwall, additionally revealed a few of the different places.

 “We’ve filmed on seashores that I went on as a child like Mothecombe,” she mentioned.
-“Launceston Fortress is someplace I additionally frolicked as a child.
-We did movie in plenty of locations which might be my manor.
+“Launceston Fortress is someplace I additionally hung out as a child.
+We did movie in numerous locations which can be my manor.
 Of all of the forged I’m the one who does know this space a bit.
-However there are nonetheless little bits in Cargreen the place I had by no means been down a selected highway.
+However there are nonetheless little bits in Cargreen the place I had by no means been down a selected street.
 There was a complete little village there that I had by no means seen.
 In order that was thrilling.”

-Filming additionally passed off round Burgh Island, a tidal island on the coast of South Devon, and on close by Bigbury-on-Sea seashore.
+Filming additionally befell round Burgh Island, a tidal island on the coast of South Devon, and on close by Bigbury-on-Sea seaside.
 Daybreak French shared pictures from the shoot:

 Filming in Devon & Cornwall is bleddy AWFUL. #glasshouses @GenialProducti2 @ITV pic.twitter.com/REdoXwZXpP